 Do I have to be an Affinity member to apply for the Student Loan Consolidation Program?

 Yes, you must be a member of Affinity to apply for a loan.
-If you are not a member, simply click Join Affinity, call our Member Service Center at 800.325.0808, or visit any Affinity branch.
+If you are not a member, simply click Join Affinity from our main web page, call our Member Service Center at 800.325.0808, or visit any Affinity branch.

 How does a Federal student loan differ from a private student loan?